+(Unit: millio n yen)

 Current consolidated fiscal year

-Deferred tax assets (after offsetting) 7,736
+Deferred tax asset (after offsetting) 8,312

-Deferred tax liabilities (after offsetting) 35,406
+Deferred tax liabilities (after offsetting) 34,612

-- (2) Information regarding significant accounting estimates for identified items - i.
-Calculation method ii.
+(2) Information regarding significant accounting estimates for identified items ii.
 Key assumptions used in the calculation of amounts iii.
 Impact on the consolidated financial statements of the next fiscal year

 Deferred tax assets are recorded for future taxable income based on future benefit plans that provide sufficient assurance of recoverability as determined by an assessment of future deductible temporary differences.

-To estimate the recoverability of deferred tax assets, the Company considers sales and operating income forecasts based on budgets and medium-to long-term business plans approved by the Board of Directors, as well as the scheduling of future deductible temporary differences.
+Estimates of future taxable income are based on budgets and medium- to long-term business plans approved by the Board of Directors, etc